Home Admission & Aid Apply First-Year Students

 Q: Will withholding my scores affect my eligibility for merit-based scholarships?

-A: No. Our merit awards will not require a student to submit a test score.
+A: No. Our merit awards do not require a student to submit a test score.

 Q: Can I change my mind after I apply?